 Tessa: Some of the data FlowCam provided was the number of eggs each female clam produced.
 We plan to use this data to see if there’s a correlation between the size of the clam and the number of eggs it produces.
 This type of data could potentially help inform legislation around size limits for harvesting clams.
 This would align with some existing size restrictions for harvesting female lobsters.

-After being granted the use of FlowCam for their research, DEI was able to procure funding to acquire their own FlowCam, allowing for the continuation of this important work.
-Subscribe to our blog using the button on the top of this page to be notified when the 2024 grant program is announced.
+After being granted the use of FlowCam for their research, DEI was able to procure funding to acquire its own FlowCam, allowing for the continuation of this important work.
+Use the button at the top of this page to subscribe to our blog and be notified when the 2024 grant program is announced.